mcg1969/mcserver/README.md

 "invite-only" server, so that you and/or your child can control who can play along.

-Minecraft has its own service, (Minecraft Realms)[https://minecraft.net/realms], that is quite easy to use.
+Minecraft has its own service, [Minecraft Realms](https://minecraft.net/realms), that is quite easy to use.
 But it costs $13/month to run a server, or $10.40/month if you let them bill your credit card automatically.
 If you don't mind investing a bit of effort, and your are roughly comfortable with a Unix command line, you